The 8 Best Debt Consolidation Loans of 2019

 OneMain financial has no minimum credit score and accepts some borrowers with poor credit.
 Origination fees vary by state and interest rates range from 16.05% to 35.99%.
 While you may pay a higher interest rate at OneMain Financial, if you can’t get approved elsewhere due to past credit mistakes, that may be your only option.

 Unlike most lenders on this list, OneMain Financial has physical branches in 44 states.
-Loans are available from $1,500 to $30,000 with two- and five-year terms.
+Loans are available from $1,500 to $30,000 with two- to five-year terms.
 In some cases, you can get funded the same day.